A Long Look Back: Reimagining History in Your Writing

 Alysia Kolentsis is an Associate Professor of English at St. Jerome’s University in the University of Waterloo.

 Jean McNeil is the author of 14 books of fiction, non-fiction, poetry, and travel.
 She has twice been the winner of the PRISM International competition, and her work has been shortlisted for the Governor General’s Literary Award, the Journey Prize, the National Magazine awards, and the Pushcart Prize.
-She is a Professor of Creative Writing at the University of East Anglia.
-Originally from Nova Scotia, she lives in London, England.
+In 2016 her memoir and travelogue based on her year as writer-in-residence with the British Antarctic Survey, Ice Diaries, won the Adventure Travel and Grand Prizes at the Banff Mountain Film and Book Festival and was named one of the best nature writing books by The Guardian newspaper in 2018.
+She is Professor of Creative Writing at the University of East Anglia.
+Originally from Nova Scotia, she lives in London, UK.